-In order to attend NSO, your student must register each guest by completing the New Student Orientation (NSO) Registration Form, accessed through your student's My Blue Hen Home portal.
-Each new student is billed a one-time, non-refundable NSO fee of $120, regardless of program attendance, on their first semester tuition bill.
+In order to attend NSO, your student must register each guest by completing the New Student Orientation (NSO) Registration Form, which will open by late April for enrolled students, and is accessed through your student's My Blue Hen Home portal.
+Each new student is billed a one-time, non-refundable $145 fee for NSO and the administration of the math placement exam, regardless of program attendance.
+This fee will appear on your student's first semester bill.
 The non-refundable event fee per guest is $35, payable through the NSO Registration Form by credit card or online check.
 There is no fee for guests under the age of 10; however, NSO is not appropriate for siblings and young children as the program is designed for new college students and parents.

 Additional information about your student's NSO and upcoming NSO dates are detailed here.

 All first-year students participate in a First Year Experience (FYE).
 The FYE is designed to help you succeed both academically and socially in your first year at UD.
 It will help you feel more at home on our campus while meeting other first year students, and learning about resources at UD.